 Technically yes, but we usually recommend mounting them below the TV.
 In general, we recommend you get them as close to ear level as possible for the best sound.

 No, not always.
-Some are built without them purposefully to save space, but most rely on a subwoofer for low-frequency sound.
+Some are built without them purposefully to save space.
+If they contain built-in subwoofers they can still deliver surprisingly strong bass, but most rely on a wired (or wireless) subwoofer for low-frequency sound.